wizz13150/GapcoinStuff/Readme.md

 STABLE - **[gapminer-cpu]ClearFoundSharesFromGapminer-cpuRawOutput.ps1**

-  -Format data from an existing raw .txt output file from gapminer-cpu and add to file.
+  -Format data from an existing raw .txt output file from 'gapminer-cpu' and add to file.

 STABLE - **[gapminer-cpu]Gapminer-cpuLauncher_LogRawOutput.ps1**

-  -Just a launcher logging output from gapminer-cpu.
+  -Just a launcher logging output from 'gapminer-cpu'.
 Need to use "-e" to log PPS and TESTS.
 Use "-q" to log Shares only.

 STABLE - **[gapminer-cpu]RunMultipleShiftsSuccessively.ps1**

-  -Run gapminer-cpu repeatedly from Shift x to Shift y
+  -Run 'gapminer-cpu' repeatedly from Shift x to Shift y

-  -Format ouput from gapminer-cpu to a single file.
+  -Format ouput from 'gapminer-cpu' to a single file.

   -Clean Temp files if it ends correctly.